VILAS: Exploring the Effects of Vision and Language Context in Automatic Speech Recognition: Conclusions

 \section{Conclusions}

-To explore the integration of vision and language in multimodal ASR, we propose a novel multimodal ASR model, a training strategy, and a dataset (VSDial) that incorporates additional visual and linguistic cues beyond speech.We conduct experiments on both the Flickr8K and VSDial datasets, exploring various cross-modal fusion schemes, and analyzing cross-modal alignment.
-Moving forward, we plan to continue investigating and developing cross-modal fusion techniques to more effectively model cross-modal interaction and alignment.
+We propose a novel multimodal ASR model, a set of training strategies, and a dataset (VSDial) that incorporates additional visual and linguistic cues beyond speech.
+We conduct experiments on both the Flickr8K and VSDial datasets under various conditions, exploring different cross-modal fusion schemes, and analyzing cross-modal alignment.
+Moving forward, we plan to continue developing cross-modal fusion techniques for more effective cross-modal interaction.